shannaniggans/Fancy-Forensics-Website/content/posts/2023-11-09-hunting-webshells.md

 weight: 10
 image: "/posts/images/webshells_1.png"
 ---
-Incident response is a journey where things often unfold differently from our expectations.
+In the dynamic field of incident response, the unexpected is the only guarantee.
 Requiring responders to adapt, utilise diverse skill sets, and employ various tools to achieve our objectives.
 In this post, I delve into three different webshell investigations that I conducted back in 2020, shedding light on the importance of versatility in digital forensics and incident response (DFIR).
 We explore the intricacies of DFIR work, the toolbox at our disposal, and the decision-making process behind selecting the right tools for the job.

 > “If someone has more than one string to their bow, they have more than one ability or thing they can use if the first one they try is not successful.”